TroyFoote/AFL_2023_Statistical_Analysis/README.md

 ## Project Description

-AFL season data from 1990 - 2022.
-Analyse the changes in disposals across the years as well as goals kicked across the same time period.
+Analyse AFL season data (1990-2022) for disposals and goals.
+Determine if the number of disposals has an effect on the number of goals scored.

 ### Team Members
 Troy Foote